sreenikSS/mlpack-Tensorflow-Translator/README.md

 ## Functionality

+The name of the repository is a misnomer as none of the functionalities have anything to do with Tensorflow directly.
+However, it allows to convert onnx models to mlpack and any Tensorflow model can be converted into onnx using [onnx-tensorflow](https://github.com/onnx/onnx-tensorflow).

 This library can do two types of conversions currently.

 - Converting mlpack models to torch (See example in mlpack_to_torch_test.cpp file)